Frequently Asked Questions on seL4

 The seL4 verification uses formal mathematical proof in the theorem prover Isabelle/HOL.
 This theorem prover is interactive, but offers a comparatively high degree of automation.
 It also offers a very high degree of assurance that the resulting proof is correct.

 What does seL4’s formal verification mean?

 Unique about seL4 is its unprecedented degree of assurance, achieved through formal verification.
-Specifically, the ARM version of seL4 is the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
+Specifically, the ARM, ARM_HYP (ARM with virtualisation extensions), and X64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
 In short, the implementation is proved to be bug-free (see below).
 This also implies a number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

 Does seL4 have zero bugs?

 The functional correctness proof states that, if the proof assumptions are met, the seL4 kernel implementation has no deviations from its specification.
 The security proofs state that if the kernel is configured according to the proof assumptions and further hardware assumptions are met, this specification (and with it the seL4 kernel implementation) enforces a number of strong security properties: integrity, confidentiality, and availability.

 There may still be unexpected features in the specification and one or more of the assumptions may not apply.
 The security properties may be sufficient for what your system needs, but might not.
 For instance, the confidentiality proof makes no guarantees about the absence of covert timing channels.